juanfrank77/juanfrank77/README.md

 🤝 I like to collaborate in programs of research and knowledge management.

-💬 Ask me about things related to learning new things, develop skills on the go, productivity, performance enhancement and making work & life more enjoyable.
+💬 Ask me about things related to learning new things, develop skills on the go, productivity, performance enhancement and the like.

 You can reach out to me on
 <a href="https://twitter.com/juanfrank77"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/twitter.png?raw=true" alt="Juan F Gonzalez's Twitter Profile"></a>&nbsp;